spacekitteh/hLLVM/README.md

-hLLVM -- A Haskell Library for processing LLVM assembly codes
+hLLVM -- A Haskell Library for analyzing and transforming LLVM assembly codes

 Goal: